 1.5 lbs pound raw peeled shrimp

-1/2 teaspoon freshly grated black pepper
+1/2 teaspoon salt1/2 teaspoon freshly grated black pepper

 1/2 teaspoon smoked paprika